anthonyvanegas/TicTacToe/README.md

 * Developed a user interface within the command line to play game
 * Implemented functinality including game logic and player controls

+Main function is located inside of the TicTacToe.cpp file.